pine3ree/pine3ree-db/docs/db.md

 # pine3ree\Db

 ##### Note:
-Unless differently specified, all the examples in the guide will use standard ANSI quotes `"` to wrap identifiers inside SQL expressions.
+Unless otherwise stated the compiled sql-strings identifiers and aliases in the examples will be quoted according to the default `Ansi` driver, i.e. using double quotes `"`.

 ## Quick start